reworkhow/JWAS.jl/docs/src/index.md

 ## Supporting and Citing

 We hope the friendly user interface and fast computing speed of JWAS will provide power and convenience for users in both industry and academia to analyze large datasets.
-Further, as an <!--- well-documented--> open-source software tool, we hope JWAS will also be used by a group of active community members, who will contribute to the source code and help maintain the project.
+Further, as a well-documented open-source software tool, we hope JWAS will also be used by a group of active community members, who will contribute to the source code and help maintain the project.
 Junior scientists can understand and learn the methodologies for whole-genome analyses by using JWAS and reading the tutorials and source code.